giokok-test/simulate-rl/README.md

 default.
 Episodes also end successfully when the airborne evader comes within 100&nbsp;m of the goal.
 The radius for this check can be adjusted via the ``target_success_distance`` setting.
+If the pursuer crashes into the ground it receives a negative reward configured by ``pursuer_ground_penalty``.

 ## Sensor error model